 - Educational attainment increases a person’s chances at economic mobility.
 According to the Pew Charitable Trusts, only 10 percent of children born in the lowest quintile of the income distribution who get a four-year college degree remain in that quintile as adults, compared to 47 percent of those without a four-year degree.

-But we also know that education costs—and these costs keep going up.
+But we also know that education costs-and these costs keep going up.
 On average, national tuition and fees for four-year institutions have gone up 40 percent over the last ten years.
 Tuition increases are also the norm for community colleges, with a near 30 percent average increase over the same time period.
+As far as schools are concerned, this is no different.
+Although this may not be the case for government schools, private schools often have hidden or additional costs (hidden costs of schooling explained) on top of their school fees.
 Southern institutions are no different than the rest of the nation: Louisiana’s two-year and four-year institutions had the highest average increases over the last five years, at 64 percent and 52 percent, respectively.

 Five-Year Change in Inflation-Adjusted Tuition and Fees (2011-12 to 2015-16)

 Source: The College Board, Trends in College Pricing 2015

 Our Southern flagship institutions are a part of this trend, too, making our most well-known state public universities less affordable for many students and their families.